BiJingjun/ReNode-GLCNMR/README.md

 # Graph Learning-Convolutional Networks

-This is a TensorFlow implementation of Graph Learning-Convolutional Networks for the task of (semi-supervised) classification of nodes in a graph, as described in our paper:
+This is a TensorFlow implementation of Re-weight Nodes and Graph Learning Convolutional Network with Mani-fold Regularization (ReNode-GLCNMR) for the task of (semi-supervised) classification of nodes in a graph, as described in our paper:

-Bo Jiang, Ziyan Zhang, [Semi-supervised Learning with Graph Learning-Convolutional Networks](http://http://openaccess.thecvf.com/content_CVPR_2019/papers/Jiang_Semi-Supervised_Learning_With_Graph_Learning-Convolutional_Networks_CVPR_2019_paper.pdf) (CVPR 2019)
+Fadi Dornaikaa, Jingjun Bi, Chongsheng Zhang, [A Unified Deep Semi-supervised Graph Learning Scheme Based on Nodes Re-weighting and Manifold Regularization]

 ## Introduction

-In this repo, we provide GLCN's code with the Cora and Citeseer datasets as example.
-The graph convolution method used in this code is provided by Thomas N. Kipf, Max Welling, [Semi-Supervised Classification with Graph Convolutional Networks](http://arxiv.org/abs/1609.02907) (ICLR 2017).
+In this repo, we provide ReNode-GLCNMR's code with the Scene15 datasets as example.
+The GLCN method used in this code is provided by Bo Jiang, Ziyan Zhang, [Semi-supervised Learning with Graph Learning-Convolutional Networks](http://http://openaccess.thecvf.com/content_CVPR_2019/papers/Jiang_Semi-Supervised_Learning_With_Graph_Learning-Convolutional_Networks_CVPR_2019_paper.pdf) (CVPR 2019)

 ## Requirements
 The codebase is implemented in Python 3.6.8. package versions used for development are just below